Skip to main content

 • The lease type determines the level of flexibility landlords have when adjusting the rent.

-• Market demand and neighborhood trends strongly influence ideal Timing.
+• Market demand and neighborhood trends strongly influence ideal timing.

 A. How Lease Types Influence When Rent Can Be Raised